arqalite/fire-king-guide/src/combos/ponix/arvata/1-princess-arvata-ulcanix.md

-### Princess + Arvata setup (with Ulcanix in GY)
+### Promethean Princess + Arvata setup (with Ulcanix in GY)

 As Arvata is already in the GY at the time [_Sacred Fire King Garunix_] is summoned, you can deviate from the [generic 2-card Ponix] combo and destroy [_Fire King Courtier Ulcanix_] instead.

-This allows you to still reach the same Princess + Arvata endboard while giving you more options - by Special Summoning Ulcanix during the interruption sequence, you can add any Fire King you need from your Deck to your hand, either to further interrupt your opponent, or set up your turn 3 plays.
+This allows you to still reach the same Promethean Princess + Arvata endboard while giving you more options - by Special Summoning Ulcanix during the interruption sequence, you can add any Fire King you need from your Deck to your hand, either to further interrupt your opponent, or set up your turn 3 plays.

 <center>
 <video controls>